+DISADVANTAGES.
 On the negative side, panel members are often difficult to recruit because of unwillingness to fill out questionnaires or submit to interviews several times.
 The number of initial refusals in a panel study fluctuates depending on the amount of time required, the prestige of the organization directing the study, and the presence or absence of some type of compensation.
-One analysis of the refusal rates in twelve marketing panel studies found a range of 15-80%, with a median of about 40% (Carman, 1974).
+One analysis of the refusal rates in 12 marketing panel studies found a range of 15%-80%, with a median of about 40% (Carman, 1974).

 Once the sample has been secured, the problem of mortality emerges.
 Some panel members will drop out for one reason or another.
-Since the strength of panel studies lies in interviewing the same people at different times, this advantage diminishes as the sample size decreases.
-Another serious problem is that respondents often become sensitized to measurement instruments after repeated interviewing, thus making the sample atypical (see Chapter 4).
+Because the strength of panel studies lies in interviewing the same people at different times, this advantage diminishes as the sample size decreases.
+Another serious problem is that respondents often become sensitized to measurement instruments after repeated interviewing, thus making the sample atypical (Chapter 4).
 For example, panelists who know in advance that they will be interviewed about public television watching might alter their viewing patterns to include more PBS programs (or fewer).
 Respondent error is always a problem in situations that depend on self-administered measurement instruments.
 If panelists are asked to keep a diary over a certain period of time, some may not fill it out until immediately before it is due.
-And, of course, panel studies require much time and can be quite expensive.
+And, of course, panel studies require much more time and can be quite expensive.

+EXAMPLES OF PANEL STUDIES.
 Perhaps the most famous example of the panel technique in mass media research is the collection of national television audience data by the A. C. Nielsen Company.
-Nielsen's sample consists of about 1,800 households spread across the United States.
-These homes are wired with a mechanical device called an audimeter that records when the television set is turned on and the channel that is tuned in.
-Strictly speaking, the Nielsen sample is a panel of TV sets rather than people.
-To collect information on viewers, Nielsen supplements this technique with diaries (Chapter 14 includes a discussion of people meters, a device that may eliminate diaries in broadcast audience measurement).
-Twenty percent of the Nielsen sample is replaced every year.
+Nielsen's sample consists of approximately 4,000 households located across the United States.
+These homes are equipped with Peoplemeters, devices which record when the television set is turned on, the channel that is tuned in, and who is watching.
+(Chapter 14 contains more information about people meters).
 Other panels are maintained by such commercial research organizations as Market Facts, Inc., National Family Opinion, Inc., and the Home Testing Institute.